Since 1999

 The snow through the trees was airy and deep, snowshoes were once again required.
 After crossing the Buttress trail which runs from Star Lake down into the Great Gulf, we continued up an unseen mountain looming above.
 Part way to the summit the snow became firm and the rime iced rocks more exposed.
 We stopped in the surreal landscape, packed the snowshoes and took a tea break.
 The fog was thick and the wind light and we took the wonderful atmosphere into our souls.

 The summit came to us like the face of a wraith out of the fog and after a quick handshake we were off.
-The Airline Trail drops off the top and after a half mile merges with the Gulfside Trail.
+The Airline Trail drops off the top and after a half-mile merges with the Gulfside Trail.
 We followed this back to the col and flowed like liquid back down the Valley Way.

 Reanimating areas and climbs is my passion.
 I look at Madison Gulf as a challenging way to summit Mt.
 Adams.
 The unusual weather we had, the constant changing of ice and conditions made this another wonderful experience.
 Grades did not matter and without any expectations of what lay before us, this was about experiencing an amazing area and climbing a mountain, pure and simple.